 In the beginning of the year that just closed, a particular group of friends has stepped up, surrounded me, loved on me and accepted me in both the most subtle ways and in a relentless full on assault.
 As much as they are a part of my life, I am a part of theirs and though that still feels strange to me sometimes, it does feel right.

-God is completely funny in the way He both leads me to and lets people happen to me.
+My life is completely funny in the way people happen to me.
 If you’d told me, even sixteen months ago that the majority of my peer group would actually be several years younger than me, I would have laughed…quite heartily.
 If you had told me, at that same time that many of my “peeps” would be men, I’d have told you that you were crazy.
 Plumb loco and oh so wrong.

-In 2009, God gave me a garden to tend and He started it with onions, Bro Onions, as I like to call them.
+In 2009, I had a garden to tend and it started with onions, Bro Onions, as I like to call them.
 They are my little brothers and they each teach me something different both about men in general and about myself.

 The Transparent Onion got his moniker the night he was telling me all about his philosophy on giving love a chance and the object of his affection.
 He looked at me at one point in exasperation and said, “You don’t understand!
 I’m an onion!
 I have layers!”